Nauzet Fernández

 Nauzet Fernández Herrera (born 22 April 1978), known simply as Nauzet, is a Spanish former footballer who played as a midfielder.

 Club career

 Nauzet was born in Santa Cruz de Tenerife, Canary Islands.
 An unsuccessful youth graduate at local CD Tenerife, he went on to play in both his country and Portugal, appearing for various clubs in the nations' second and third divisions.

 Nauzet's professional career was spent at the service of CD Badajoz, S.C.
 Campomaiorense, F.C.
 Marco and S.C.
 Olhanense, totalling 53 games and three goals over the course of four seasons.
+He scored his only goal in the Segunda División on 16 March 2003 as a Badajoz player, from a free kick in a 1–1 home draw against Levante UD.